 This chapter introduces some of the most common questions from the Debian security mailing list.
 You should read them before posting there or else people might tell you to RTFM.

 A system is only as secure as its administrator is capable of making it.
 Debian's default installation of services aims to be secure, but may not be as paranoid as some other operating systems which install all services disabled by default.
-In any case, the system administrator needs to adapt the security of the system to his local security policy.
+In any case, the system administrator needs to adapt the security of the system to the local security policy.

 For a collection of data regarding security vulnerabilities for many operating